 Each Tax saving option offers a different combination of returns, safety, flexibility, liquidity.
 The Provident Funds(EPF,VPF,PPF) and pension plans are very safe, but they lock up the money for the long term.
 NSCs and five-year fixed deposits are also safe and have a shorter lock-in period, but the returns are low.
 ELSS funds can give extraordinary returns but come with high risks.
 Traditional life insurance policies, offer low returns, low flexibility and low risk.
 Add to this the low risk cover and you will know why endowment and moneyback plans are poor investments.
 Our article Tax saving options : 80C,80CCC,80CCD,80D,80U,80E,24 covers various tax saving options in detail.
 Comparison of Tax saving options in terms of returns, safety, flexibility, liquidity are as follows .

-Tax saving options is like a buffet spread.
+Tax saving options are like a buffet spread.
 The tandoori chicken smells heavenly, so does the dum-aloo.
 The dessert looks inviting, while the salad bar has interesting options.
 But each one picks up according to their food preference ( vegetarian, non-vegetarian), what one likes (sweets,chaats).
 Each one should choose tax saving options that suit him/her not because it offers good returns or your neighbour or bank is selling it.
 Any investment should take into account several factors—how soon you need the money, your expectations of returns, the risk you are willing to take and the flexibility of the option.

 Tax saving limit

-For example, if an employee receives a salary of Rs 36,000 (basic pay), 12% of the same (Rs 4000) is paid by him as contribution towards EPF.
+For example, if an employee receives a salary of Rs 36,000 (basic pay), 12% of the same (Rs 4000) is paid by him as the contribution towards EPF.
 The employer will also be paying Rs 4000 to EPF of the employee.So an amount of Rs.96,000 (Rs.48,000+Rs.48000) is deductible from the total income for this employee under Section 80CCE.
 However, if the employee has been paying LIC premium of Rs.20,000 per year, he will be allowed to deduct only Rs.4000 in respect of the same under Section 80CC as total ceiling of Rs.1,00,000 will apply in this case.
 So, an eligible deduction of Rs.16,000 could not be availed under Section 80C.

 How much more to save means knowing how much do have you saved already?